sa-tre/satre-specification/docs/source/contributing/index.md

 :::{important}
 We are in a bootstrapping phase to get an initial specification written.
-As part of this initial work we will propose a more formal governance model for the specification going forwards.
+As part of this initial work, we will propose a more formal governance model for the specification going forwards.

 We have chosen to keep all discussion to issues for now, so contributors have a single place to engage in conversation.
 Pull requests are used when a specific change is ready to be proposed.